shagadellic/SolarData/README.md

 update the fields with the line number you want to retrieve (copy your solar gui page and paste to notepad, count line number starting at zero)

-This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry
+This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry.
 Very simple but it has proven to create a robust 'left field' data source!

 I will get around to creating some apps that will use the data.